ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 6. __PowerBI workspace with Direct Query connection to SQL view__

 For creating the first report pilots and prototypes based on the SAP data, a semantical data model was created in Microsoft Power BI(PBI).
-This data model defines the relationship between the SFIGHT tables and adds additional semantical information like DAX measures, calculated fields, aggregations, hierarchies and formatting of fields.
+This data model defines the relationship between the SFIGHT tables and adds additional semantical information like DAX(Calculated) measures, calculated fields, aggregations, hierarchies and formatting of fields.

 In this scenario the Direct Query interface was used to create the connection between the PBI data model and Azure Synapse SQL views and the underlying parquet files.
-As well important to mention is the seamless integration of the PBI workspace into the Synapse Studio development environment.
+As well important to mention, for DWH developers, is the seamless integration of the PBI workspace into the Synapse Studio development environment.

 ![PowerBI](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/PB1.png?raw=true)